overture-stack/prelude/apps/stage/public/docs/02-phaseTwo.md

    make phase2
    ```

-2. Verify service health:
-   - The deployment script should automatically verify that all services are running correctly
-   - Check the container logs if any service fails to start properly
+The deployment script (`apps/conductor/scripts/deployment/phase2.sh`) will automatically verify that all services are running correctly.
+Check the container logs if any service fails to start properly

 ## Step 2: Set Up Data Dictionary